Loudness in mastering – part 2(Letto 177 volte)

 N.B.

-• the use of multi-band compression
+• the use of multiband compression

-• of 'step-by-step' automation of compression values,
+• of the step-by-step automation of compression values,

 The solutions